devops-cloud-ksmith/lumelight-dev-rds-copy-transfer-project/README.md

 - **Source us-east-2** – profile `prode`
 - **Destination us-west-2** – profile `devw`

-The `orderNo` field is provided as a dropdown with values `01` through `99`.
-You can fetch the list of matching RDS instances before starting the swap.
+The `orderNo` dropdown is generated from a configuration mapping:

+- `us-east-2` &ndash; values `01`&ndash;`03`
+- `us-west-2` &ndash; values `04`&ndash;`20`

+The web page allows you to list resources for a chosen order number and select which specific instances to swap.

 ### List resources

-Send a GET request to `/resources` with `orderNo`, `regions`, and `srcProfiles` parameters to retrieve the instances that will be processed.
-The parameters mirror those used for `/swap`.
+Send a GET request to `/resources` with `orderNo`, `regions`, and `srcProfiles` parameters to retrieve matching RDS instances.
+Each entry in the response includes the region, instance identifier and DB name.
+The web UI displays checkboxes so you can choose exactly which sources to snapshot and swap.

 ## Web UI